Culture Circle — Building Trust in India's Sneaker Resale Market

 Sneaker buyers, especially Gen-Z and collectors, are highly sensitive to visual cues.
 From early research, it was clear that overdesigned or overly loud branding is often read as unreliable in resale spaces.

-I positioned Culture Circle as a neutral, informed platform that helps users evaluate options rather than push a purchase and explored three early directions:
+We positioned Culture Circle as a neutral, informed platform that helps users evaluate options rather than push a purchase and explored three early directions:

 • Typography: Simple sans-serif fonts chosen for legibility and consistency